-Benzathine benzylpenicillin ~ TEMPLATE SDO Guideline (www.rhdaustralia.org.au) for detailed information.
+Benzathine benzylpenicillin, with lidocaine ~ TEMPLATE SDO Minimum five years after most recent episode of ARF or until aged 21 years (whichever is longer) and depending on symptoms at ARF diagnosis.
+Refer to the Guideline for detailed information.
 7. Limitations 7.1 This template SDO must only be applied to persons where it can be confirmed that they have been commenced on secondary prophylaxis with Bicillin L-A by a medical practitioner (refer to section 3.2).
 7.2 This template SDO does not replace a RHD management plan developed by a medical practitioner.
-8. Contra- indications and relative contraindications 8.1 Previous hypersensitivity or anaphylactic reaction to any of the penicillins.8.2 Previous severe hypersensitivity to carbapenems and cephalosporin antibiotics. Э. Presentation 9.1 Bicillin L-A is presented as an injection, 1,200,000 units / 2.3 mL (viscous, opaque aqueous solution), prefilled syringe.
+8. Contra- 8.1 Previous hypersensitivity or anaphylactic reaction to any of the penicillins. indications and 8.2 Previous severe hypersensitivity to carbapenems and cephalosporin antibiotics. relative 8.3 Contraindication to lidocaine as indicated in the lidocaine product information sheet. contraindications 9.
+Presentation 9.1 Bicillin L-A is presented as an injection, 1,200,000 units / 2.3 mL (viscous, opaque aqueous solution), prefilled syringe.
 9.2 Note: In 2019 the manufacturer Pfizer updated the labelling and packaging of benzathine benzylpenicillin to include the word tetrahydrate and describe the active ingredient in 'units' rather than 'mg'.
 There was no change to the contents of the product.
-10. Procedure 10.1.1 Pre-administration 10.1.1 Confirm that the patient is required to have Bicillin L-A as part of secondary prophylaxis for ARF and/ or ARF and has received a previous dose of Bicillin L-A. This is to be done as per section 3.2.
-10.1.2 Obtain consent from the patient (using the standard process operating in your health service) 10.1.3 Ask the patient about any allergic reactions or hypersensitivity to penicillins, cephalosporins or carbapenem antibiotics.
-Ask the patient if there were any problems after previous Bicillin L-A injections.
+10. Procedure 10.1 Pre-administration 10.1.1 Confirm that the patient is required to have Bicillin L-A as part of secondary prophylaxis for ARF and/ or ARF and has received a previous dose of Bicillin L-A. This is to be done as per section 3.2.
+10.1.2 Obtain consent from the patient (using the standard process operating in your health service) 10.1.3 Ask the patient about any allergic reactions or hypersensitivity to penicillins, cephalosporins, carbapenem antibiotics, or lidocaine.
+Ask the patient if there were any problems after previous Bicillin L-A with lidocaine injections.
 If there are any concerns about a possible allergic reaction refer to a medical practitioner.
-10.2 Equipment 10.2.1 Equipment for patients under 20 kg in weight: Pre-filled Bicillin L-A 1,200,000 units / 2.3 mL syringe One 1 mL syringe One drawing-up needle 21G needle from the box of 10 Bicillin L-A Medical sharps container 10.2.2 Equipment for patients 20 kg and over in weight: Pre-filled Bicillin L-A 1,200,000 units / 2.3 mL syringe One 1 mL syringe
+10.1.4 The dosage of lidocaine will vary according to the strength prescribed.
+Using 1% lidocaine, prescribe 0.5 mL Using 2% lidocaine, prescribe 0.25 mL It is the responsibility of the prescribing health practitioner to confirm the dosage required.
+10.2 Equipment 10.2.1 Equipment for adding lidocaine for patients under 20 kg in weight: Pre-filled Bicillin L-A 1,200,000 units / 2.3 mL syringe Two 1 mL syringes Two drawing-up needles 21G needle from the box of 10 Bicillin L-A Lidocaine 1% or 2% vial Medical sharps container